January 6-9, 2022

 - a Bible

-- a sacred image to keep before your eyes (e.g., an icon, cross, or artwork)
+- a sacred image to keep before your eyes: a cross, icon, or artwork

 - a journal